g4s8/gdf-am-2025/site/content/_index.md

 But models don't magically run in production.

-Every real AI system depends on a backend that handles traffic, failures, latency, and cost.
+Every real AI system depends on a backend that handles **traffic, failures, latency, and cost**.
 And that backend is where most real engineering problems live.
 {{% /note %}}